- Plugin basics

 Creation of UI package "from scratch"

-Prerequisites.
-Before you begin, you have got to install nodejs and @angular/cli
+Prerequisites: Before getting started, you need to install nodejs and @angular/cli

 This instruction is aimed for information purpose only and to understand better the principle of package developing.
 To save your time, efforts and to avoid usual mistakes, we kindly recommend to use the project templates source-code generator provided by the platform.